 - Using a dropshipper: You can hire a third-party business to store and ship your products for you.
 They have warehouse space and shipping channels set up, so all you have to do is send them the orders from your online boutique.
 This is ideal if you don’t have a lot of space and want to save time on handling the shipping logistics.
 Of course, it comes with a price tag.

 - Renting warehouse space: Another option is leasing storage space near you.
 This way, when you have an order, you can go to the warehouse to get the products and then ship them to your customers.
 This is a good option if you have a high sales volume or large products.
+To help with your search, you can check out some of the leading third-party logistics (3PL) providers in this 3PL directory, along with information about their locations and specialty services.

 Keep Track of Each Item